Dezerea Bryant

-Dezerea Bryant (born April 27, 1993) is an American sprinter competing in the 100 metres and 200 m.
+Dezerea Bryant-Moore (born April 27, 1993) is an American sprinter competing in the 100 metres and 200 m.
 She was the 200 m national champion in 2019.
-At the 2019 World Athletics Championships in Doha, she placed 5th in the 200 m and earned a bronze medal in the Women's 4x100m Relay.
+At the 2019 World Athletics Championships in Doha, she placed 5th in the 200 m and earned a bronze medal in the Women's 4 × 100 m Relay.
 She has earned 17 NCAA Division I All-American honors and won the NCAA 200m championship in 2015 over The Bowerman Award Winner, Jenna Prandini.
 Bryant set a low-altitude collegiate record in 200 metres with 22.18.

-No, she is not the sister of American football player Dez Bryant.
+Professional Career

+Dezerea Bryant-Moore became an assistant coach for the University of Maryland’s track and field team in August 2024.
+Following a successful career as a competitive athlete, she now manages the women's sprinters.

+Dezerea Bryant-Moore spent that 2023-24 season coaching at the University of Delaware working with the sprint group.

+In 2019, Bryant-Moore achieved notable success, earning the title of USA Track & Field 200-meter dash champion.
+At the World Championships in Doha, she secured a bronze medal in the 4x100-meter relay and a fifth-place finish in the 200 meter dash.
+Bryant-Moore also earned the distinction of being a finalist in the USA Olympic trials for the 200 meters in 2021, holding the 11th place rank globally for that year.

+Before embarking on her professional journey, Bryant-Moore served as a volunteer assistant coach for two seasons (2015-17) with the University of Tennessee Tennessee Volunteers track and field program.
+During this tenure, she collaborated closely with coach Tim Hall, focusing on the sprints and relays event group.

 NCAA

 Bryant was an 17-time NCAA Division I All-American (recognized by U.S. Track & Field and Cross Country Coaches Association) and 22-time all-conference sprinter.

 Clemson

 Bryant is a nine-time All-American and nine-time All-Atlantic Coast Conference in her first two collegiate seasons.